bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

 ## Qualifiers

-Qualifiers are used to disambiguate or sub-select content that shares a URI.
+Qualifiers are used to disambiguate, sub-select, or validate content that shares a URI.
 This may include specifying a particular commit or branch, in the case of URIs referencing a repository; they could also be used to specify a particular subdirectory of a repository or tarball.

 Qualifiers may also be used to ensure content matches what the client expects, even when there is no ambiguity to be had -- for example, a qualifier specifying a checksum value.

 For example, a particular subdirectory of a particular branch of a git repository might be identified as: